 At its inception, GRUWing was financially supported by aviation enthusiasts and aviation businesses in South Africa.
 As demand for air support grew, the coloured gemstone company, GEMFIELDS, came on board with two generous donations that covered fuel, oil and maintenance costs for more than two years.

-Since early 2014, Doug and Judy Woodgate, owners of Tsitsikamma Crystal have been donating an amount to rhino protection for every bottle of their spring water sold.
-The Tsitsikamma Crystal funding, administered by GKEPF has become the primary resource to cover the operating costs of the GRUWing aircraft.
+Since early 2014, Doug and Judy Woodgate, owners of Tsitsikamma Spring Water have been donating an amount to rhino protection for every bottle of their spring water sold.
+The Tsitsikamma Spring Water funding, administered by GKEPF has become the primary resource to cover the operating costs of the GRUWing aircraft.